 (iv) merger, reorganization, or consolidation;

-(v) a Transfer of Interest of substantially all of a Party’s exploration and production properties in the Gulf of Mexico;
+(v) a Transfer of Interest of all or substantially all of a Party’s exploration and production properties in the Gulf of Mexico;

-a Transfer of Interest to an Affiliate, provided that there is included in the Transfer of Interest a provision that if for any reason the assignee ceases to be an Affiliate of the Transferring Party within ______ (__) years after Transfer of Interest, those rights shall be immediately reassigned to the original Party before the assignee ceases to be an Affiliate, and that all rights of the assignee in the Contract Area shall terminate if the re-assignment does not take place; or
+a Transfer of Interest to an Affiliate, provided that there is included in the Transfer of Interest a provision that if for any reason the transferee ceases to be an Affiliate of the Transferring Party within ______ (__) years after such Transfer of Interest, those rights shall be immediately reassigned to the original Party before the transferee ceases to be an Affiliate, and that all rights of the transferee in the Contract Area shall terminate if the re-assignment does not take place;

-a Transfer of Interest pursuant to Articles 16 (Non-Consent Operations), 17 (Withdrawal From Agreement), and/or 18 (abandonment and Salvage).
+a Transfer of Interest pursuant to Articles 16 (Non-Consent Operations), 17 (Withdrawal From Agreement), or 18 (Abandonment and Salvage); or

+a Transfer of Interest to another Party in satisfaction of said other Party’s security rights under Article 6.3 (Security Rights) of this Agreement, if applicable.

 Completion of Transfer of Interest

-If the proposed Transfer of Interest is not executed and filed of record with the MMS within ______ (___) days after receipt of the transfer notice by the non-assigning Parties, or if the terms of the proposed Transfer of Interest conveyance are materially altered, the proposed Transfer of Interest shall be deemed withdrawn, and the Working Interest included in the proposed Transfer of Interest shall again be governed by this Article 24.2 (Preferential Right to Purchase).
+If the proposed Transfer of Interest is not executed and filed of record with the DOI within ______ (___) days after receipt of the Transfer Notice by the non-transferring Parties, or if the terms of the proposed Transfer of Interest conveyance are materially altered, the proposed Transfer of Interest shall be deemed withdrawn, and the Working Interest included in the proposed Transfer of Interest shall again be governed by this Article 24.2.

 FORCE MAJEURE